Alqudusy/Alqudusy/README.md

 ## 😄 Pronouns
 - Him
+- His

 ## ⚡ Fun Fact
 - I'm always excited to code something new and innovative, and I love turning ideas into reality through tech.
+- Always behave like a seniour backend developer even though those backend project still living in my head waiting for me to code them out

 ## Future Goals
 - I aim to establish a startup named **TechifyDev**, focusing on cutting-edge web solutions and innovative tech projects.